Phytolith: Carbon sequestration

 During the mineralization process which creates the phytolith, many different nutrients are absorbed from the soil including carbon which forms Phytolith Occluded Carbon (PhytOC).
 Phytoliths are able to hold PhytOC in the soil for thousands of years, much longer than other organic methods.
 While this yields phytoliths as an important area of study regarding carbon sequestration, not all plant species produce analogous results.
 For example, phytoliths derived from oats can hold 5.0% to 5.8% carbon while sugarcane phytoliths can yield 3.88% to 19.26% carbon.
 Different species and subspecies hold different carbon storage potential within the silica rather than within the plant itself.
 Therefore, total PhytOC sequester largely depends on the condition of the biome such as grassland, forest, or cropland, and is influenced by climate and soil conditions.
 Proper upkeep of these ecosystems can boost biomass production and therefore more silica and carbon uptake.
 Proper conservation methods could include controlled grazing or fires.

-While carbon sequestration is a potentially important way to limit atmospheric greenhouse gas concentrations in the long term, the use of phytoliths to achieve this must be balanced against other uses that might be made of the same biomass carbon (or land for producing biomass) to reduce GHG emissions by other means including, for example, the production of bioenergy to offset fossil fuel emissions.
+While carbon sequestration is a potentially important way to limit atmospheric greenhouse gas concentrations in the long term, the use of phytoliths to achieve this must be balanced against other uses that might be made of the same biomass carbon (or land for producing biomass) to reduce Greenhouse gas emissions (GHG) by other means including, for example, the production of bioenergy to offset fossil fuel emissions.
 If enhanced phytolith production results in a reduced availability of biomass for other GHG mitigation strategies, its effectiveness for lowering net GHG emissions may be reduced or negated.